Tommrodrigues/Blog/content/posts/My DIY Smart Misting System/index.md

 It's undesirable to have the misters on constantly, so some form of modulation is ideal.
 In my experience, I found 10 seconds on, and 20 seconds off, was best to keep cool without getting soaked.

-To achieve this, you can simply purchase a solenoid valve and hook it up to a [NodeMCU](https://www.nodemcu.com/index_en.html) which will manage everything and communicate with the [homebridge-web-valve](https://github.com/Tommrodrigues/homebridge-web-valve) plugin, so all you need to do is set the desired state in [Apple HomeKit](https://www.apple.com/ios/home/).
+To achieve this, hook up a solenoid valve to a [NodeMCU](https://www.nodemcu.com/index_en.html) which will manage everything and communicate with the [homebridge-web-valve](https://github.com/Tommrodrigues/homebridge-web-valve) plugin, so all you need to do is set the desired state in [Apple HomeKit](https://www.apple.com/ios/home/).

 ## Conclusion

-Making your own smart misting system is ultimately quick and simple project, and is a great way to add character to outdoor spaces.
+Making your own smart misting system is ultimately quick and easy project, and is a great way to add character to outdoor spaces.

 The project is totally scalable, so you can cover as much area as you want.
 Similarly, you can adjust the modulation times to whatever you like best.